 3. High Risk

 Many stories unfolded in 1999 about successful executives in established firms leaving for an Internet start-up, only to find out that their ‘get rich’ dream with dot.com was just a dream.

-However, many dot.com organizations failed in 2000 and later due to various reasons like lack of good revenue model, problem-related to customer satisfaction, etc.
+However, many dot.com organizations failed in 2000 and later due to various reasons like lack of a good revenue model, problems related to customer satisfaction, etc.

 4. Training and Maintenance